Hesperian Health Guides

 Heartburn, acid reflux

 The name “heartburn” is confusing: it has nothing to do with the heart.
 (Real heart pain often feels “heavy” or “tight.”
 It may spread to the jaw, shoulder, or belly.
-Unlike reflux, heart pain gets worse when you move and lessens when you sit down.
 See Heart Problems - in development.)

 Treatment and prevention